drewverlee/plum/README.md

 * Make sure you have the preprequistes
 * Run the tests

+### Design considerations

-It should be easy to add more commandline actions and sorting functions.
+* It should be easy to add more  sorting functions as a path param argument.
-Flexibility in other area's will need consideration.
+* Coercion on the person string is difficult and is had to work into compjure-api's design choice to use schema/spec as the coercion method.

 ### Demo